xurongting15/xurongting15.github.io/_pages/about.md

   - /about.html
 ---
 ---
-I am a postdoctoral fellow at Auburn University working with Prof. Susan Pan and Prof. Hanqin Tian on ecological modelling.
+I am a postdoctoral fellow at Auburn University working with Prof. Susan Pan and Prof. Hanqin Tian.
+I am highly involved in N<sub>2</sub>O Model Intercomparison Project (**NMIP**) and agricatural ammonia emissions using a process based model (**DLEM-BiNH<sub>3</sub>**).
 I completed my PhD in Earth System Science at Auburn University under the supervision of Prof. Hanqin Tian and Prof. Susan Pan in May, 2019.

 ![nmip](/images/bams-nimp.jpeg)